usnistgov/vulntology/specification/values/physical-impact.md

 Items that are indented represent more specific values that can be used to describe the parent value.
 For instance, choosing "Critical" as a value would imply "Human Injury" as well.

-- **Property Damage**:  An exploit of the Vulnerability could result in physical damage to the device or surrounding environment.
 - **Human Injury**:  An exploit of the Vulnerability could result in injury to users or nearby individuals.
 Descriptions below are based on Table D.3 in [ISO/IEC 14971:2007].
   - **Negligible**:  Inconvenience or temporary discomfort
   - **Minor**:  Temporary injury or impairment not requiring professional medical intervention